JDRF Research Strategy, Priorities, and Funding Opportunities

 - Discovery and development of beta cell antigen-specific immunotherapies

-- Discovery and development of prognostic and predictive immune and inflammatory biomarkers for clinical trial subject stratification, monitoring disease progression, and predicting and evaluating responses to therapies
+- Discovery, validation and development of prognostic and predictive biomarkers for clinical trial subject stratification, and predicting and evaluating responses to therapies

 - Demonstration of induction of immune tolerance with vaccines in humans